nioinnovation/react-nuik/docs/components/accordion.md

 # Accordion ![status: Prototype](https://img.shields.io/badge/status-prototype-orange.svg)

-An Accordion is a List made up of collapsible Twofolds.
+An Accordion is a component made up of Twofolds.

-Twofold is a component made up of two parts: a heading and details.
-A Twofold is expandable and collapsible.
-Initially, a Twofold shows summary information and can be subsequently expanded to show more detailed information.
+A Twofold is an expandable component with two parts: a summary and details.
+Initially, Twofolds show the summary information and they can subsequently be expanded to reveal their details.

 A Twofold is the inner element in an Accordion.

+Use the Accordion's `single` variant to have only one Twofold open at a time.
+Use the `multi` (default) variant to have multiple elements open at the same time.

 ## Example